tombl/deno-action/README.md

 ## How?

-In the bootstrap directory, you'll find a ~100 line script that will download, cache, and execute Deno.
+In the bootstrap directory, you'll find a small script that will download, cache, and execute Deno.

 [Use this repo as a template](https://github.com/new?template_name=deno-action&template_owner=tombl)